Malizma333/linerider-userscript-mods/README.md

 Has a basic example of how to write a mod for new Line Rider mod developers.
 The mod itself generates a square at the camera position.

-### Xavi Animation Helper
+### XAnimator 2

-Like the animation mod, but works well with cyclic animation layers.
+Inspired by the custom animation mod made for Rush E 3, adds animation capabilities to the Transform mod by adding automatic layer generation + automation, camera locking, and UI improvements.